Her Campus Logo Her Campus Logo

 I still have not cut out my mother’s family entirely, but this is a start; I am setting boundaries for the first time in my life, and to stick to them is all I can hope for.

-Hello!
 My name is Mak, and I go by they/them pronouns.
-I'm a part of the Augustana College class of 2027, and I'm a History/Sociology-Anthropology double major (hopefully adding either a French or WGSS minor to that).
+I'm a part of the Augustana College class of 2027, and I'm a History/Sociology-Anthropology double major with a double minor in WGSS and Disability Studies.
 I'm your classic insufferable angry queer feminist poet with too many opinions and too much time on her hands.
 Give me any topic and I'll write up a little rant about it, no problem, though I occasionally struggle with speaking out loud.
 I absolutely love to write and draw and sing, and I know way too much information about the band Fall Out Boy.
 I don't necessarily believe in astrology, but I'll admit it's a hobby of mine (I'm a Leo sun, Cancer moon, and Capricorn rising).
 My main goal is to work towards a better, safer future, both on campus and out in the world, for *all* women and feminine-aligned individuals, as well as to examine, understand, and deconstruct the sociology of gender and patriarchy in our society today.
 I'm always open to discussion and constructive criticism of any and everything I write on here — no one is perfect, myself included.
 Just shoot me a message or find me on campus.
 Love and support to all!